web2project/web2project.github.io/_all/proposals.md

 ---
-layout: default
+layout: page
-title: Proposals
+title: All Proposals

+status: draft
 ---

-{% include draft.html %}

-## Key words in Proposals

 For reference, all key words such as MUST, SHOULD, etc are used as defined in [RFC 2119](http://tools.ietf.org/html/rfc2119).
 The key terms which we are concerned about are as follows: